barionleg/cesium.wiki.gs/Streaming-Terrain-Details.md

+This page has been replaced by the [Terrain and Imagery Roadmap].

 When you fire up Cesium for the first time, the first thing you probably notice is the high-resolution imagery data.
 As you zoom closer, however, you notice that the Earth is just a smooth spheroid.
 Where's the terrain?

 High quality terrain visualization dramatically increases the realism of a virtual globe.
 For that reason, it is one of our highest priorities to bring high-resolution, streaming, world-wide terrain to Cesium.